 The fish are very active and require enough space to swim with their species and other peaceful species.
 The best size for Zebrafish is a minimum of 10 gallon tank that can hold 6 – 8 fish.
 The general rule to follow is 1 Zebrafish for every 2 gallons of water.

 Drastic changes in temperatures can affect your fish because in their natural habitat, the fish survive in very cold waters.
 The ideal temperatures for Zebrafish should be kept between 70-74° F, however they will do just fine as high as 90 degrees.

-The water hardness of Zebrafish tank should remain at 5-12 dGH while the PH should be 6 – 8.
+The water hardness of a Zebrafish tank should remain at 5-12 dKH while the pH should be 6 – 8.

 Zebrafish are active during the day and light is an important aspect for their home.
 The fish should have light for a minimum of 12 hours in a day.
 It is a good idea to buy a lighting timer for your tank so that at night while you are sleeping the light will be off for the fish.

 Zebrafish do well in tanks covered with green plants such as the Amazon Sword plants.
 Java Fern is also a good plant for your Zebrafish because it gives them a home similar to their natural habitat.

 Cave looking substrates to give your pet a place to rest or hide when they want to.
 Fine sand is a natural material that is commonly found in the rivers where Zebrafish are most seen.
 In addition to the sand, you can also have fine pebbles of gravel to mimic the rocky feel in rivers.

 The complexity of your aquarium usually helps to reduce aggressive behavior among fish because they have hiding places and enough distractions.
 The decorations also serve the purpose of improving the aesthetic value of your fish tank.